Frequently Asked Questions

-Yes you can.
-Any vehicle that you want to stay in will require a vehicle pass.
-These are £30 for the weekend, or £10 for a day pass.
 When the vehicle is parked then we ask that it is not driven until the event finishes.
 If its a caravan then when sited then we ask that if the car is to be moved over the 3 days is returned to the car park.
 WHY?
 Its all about safety, as we get more people coming to the festival the risks with moving vehicles and parked vehicles increase.

 Can I park my car next to my tent?

 We have a ‘tent only’ field with a roped off bays.
 Cars park around the outside of the bays and you can set up camp in the middle.
 This is because everyone wants to park next to their camp and it means the maximum number of people can do this.

 Yes there are showers, they are situated between the tent only camping, and family camping.